MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/application-modernization.md

 ---
-title: Modernize your applications in the cloud
+title: Modernize applications in the cloud
-description: Learn to adopt and deploy modern application platforms during cloud adoption-related modernization.
+description: Learn to modernize applications in the cloud
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 08/08/2022